ACPI: Firmware

 ACPI defines many tables that provide the interface between an ACPI-compliant operating system and system firmware (BIOS or UEFI).
 This includes RSDP, RSDT, XSDT, FADT, FACS, DSDT, SSDT, MADT, and MCFG, for example.

 The tables allow description of system hardware in a platform-independent manner, and are presented as either fixed-formatted data structures or in AML.
 The main AML table is the DSDT (differentiated system description table).
 The AML can be decompiled by tools like Intel's iASL (open-source, part of ACPICA) for purposes like patching the tables for expanding OS compatibility.

 The Root System Description Pointer (RSDP) is located in a platform-dependent manner, and describes the rest of the tables.

 A custom ACPI table called the Windows Platform Binary Table (WPBT) is used by Microsoft to allow vendors to add software into the Windows OS automatically.
-Some vendors, such as Lenovo, have been caught using this feature to install harmful software such as Superfish.
+Lenovo have been caught using this feature to install harmful software such as Superfish.
+Also, Gigabyte Technology have been found using this feature to install its OEM software.
 Samsung shipped PCs with Windows Update disabled.
 Windows versions older than Windows 7 do not support this feature, but alternative techniques can be used.
 This behavior has been compared to rootkits.

 Criticism

+Ubuntu founder Mark Shuttleworth says ACPI is a security risk.
+He says "arguing for ACPI on your next-generation device is arguing for a trojan horse of monumental proportions to be installed in your living room and in your data centre" and "firmware on your device is the NSA's best friend".
+He goes on to say, "Your biggest mistake is to assume that the NSA is the only institution abusing this position of trust – in fact, it's reasonable to assume that all firmware is a cesspool of insecurity, courtesy of incompetence of the highest degree from manufacturers, and competence of the highest degree from a very wide range of such agencies."
+He suggests open-source, declarative firmware (ACPI or non-ACPI) as a solution.

 In November 2003, Linus Torvalds—author of the Linux kernel—described ACPI as "a complete design disaster in every way".